 Avoiding opioids

-If you or a family member is seeking treatment for acute or chronic pain seeking treatment, the AMA recommends talking with your physician about pain medications or treatments that are not opioids to avoid bringing opioids into your home.
+If you or a family member is seeking treatment for acute or chronic pain seeking treatment, please talk with your physician about pain medications or treatments that are not opioids to avoid bringing opioids into your home and reducing your exposure to opioids.